aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

 - (P1) _Versions_: if versioning is enabled on the bucket and an object has previous versions:
   - Mouse-hover on an item reveals an [inline](https://code.visualstudio.com/api/extension-guides/tree-view#view-actions) "Versions..." button
     <br><img src="design-s3-hover-versions.png" width="200"/>
-  - Context-menu (right-click) enables "Previous versions..." menu item
+  - Context-menu enables "Previous versions..." menu item
     - (BLOCKED) grey-out or "disable" the menu item if bucket versioning is disabled or the item does not have previous versions available.
   - Show an icon (count? ellipsis?) next to the object name, to indicate that previous versions are available.
 Example: `foo.txt (…)`